montana audubon - citizen science opportunities

 - Important Bird Areas Program - we conduct volunteer surveys on many of our IBAs.
 This link will take you to the IBA program section of our website.

 - Greater Sage-Grouse Adopt-a-Lek - Montana Audubon is the home of this great citizen monitoring program.
 Surveys are conducted in April.
 We had a great season - 51 leks and 29 volunteers.
-Consider helping in 2015.
+Consider helping.
 Thanks Ben Deeble for leading.

 - Nightjar Surveys - A national survey with routes available to adopt in Montana.
 We welcome - and need - surveyors in our state during the summer (links below).